 Bone broth, which is commonly recommended for healing the gut is very high in glutamate, especially chicken bones.
 For example, I get an instant migraine from taking a little sip of bone broth from the glutamate content.
 I can’t even cook chicken with the bone, or the chicken will absorb the glutamate and give me a migraine.
 I can sometimes eat beef or buffalo cooked with the bone, but it varies.
 I do best if the bone is removed.
 So you should experiment to see if your meat cooked with bone is contributing to your glutamate imbalance and be aware that bone broth will increase your glutamate levels.
 Just slow cooking meat for a long time, particularly braising, can increase glutamate.

-Some common foods that are particularly high in glutamate are parmesan cheese, roguefort cheese, tomato juice, grape juice, and peas.
+Some common foods that are particularly high in glutamate are parmesan cheese, Roquefort cheese, tomato juice, grape juice, and peas.
 Walnuts, mushrooms, broccoli, tomatoes, and oysters are moderately high as well.
 Chicken and potatoes to a much lesser degree.
-If you eliminate all the other high glutamate substances, then you may not have a need to reduce some of these health enhancing foods like broccoli, walnuts and chicken.
+If you eliminate all the other high glutamate substances, then you may not have a need to reduce some of these health-enhancing foods like broccoli, walnuts, and chicken.
 However, if your glutamate levels are really elevated, then these foods may be problematic as well, at least until you get levels reduced to some degree.

-Protein powders and amino acid formulas are high in glutamate.
-Branch chained aminos (leucine, isoleucine and valine) taken in high concentrations can be excitotoxic.
+Protein powders, amino acid formulas, and collagen are high in glutamate.
+Branch chained aminos (leucine, isoleucine, and valine) taken in high concentrations can be excitotoxic.

 Other Contributing Factors to Imbalance

 You may also have a genetic polymorphism that inhibits your ability to form GABA itself.
 When that is the case, then supplementation may be needed ongoing.